 You may assign different permission on the company level, to teams and members.
 It’s important to note that the user will inherit the highest level of access.

-For example, the Zlack product is set up with full-access on the company level.
+For example, the Zlack product is set up with full-access at the company level.
 Terrence Anica is given read-only access to this product:

 As the highest permission takes precedence, Terrence will have full-access via the company level access.

 Sharing restricted products via a view

-When you share a feature board view or a roadmap view with an audience that would not normally have access to a certain product, your audience will be able to see that product in read-only mode.
+When you share a feature board view or a roadmap view with an audience that would not usually have access to a certain product, your audience will be able to see that product in read-only mode.
 In other words, your audience will see the exact same content you do:

-Even if Evan Mac wouldn't normally be able to see Zlack on the Features board or the Roadmap board, they will be have read-only access to Zlack when looking at this specific view.
+Even if Evan Mac wouldn't usually be able to see Zlack on the Features board or the Roadmap board, they will have read-only access to Zlack when looking at this specific view.

 Restricting the access of a product already included in other views

 If a product’s company access level is changed from full-access to restricted, the product will still be visible in read-only mode in any views in which it was already included.

-In other words, people who would normally be unable to see that restricted product will still be able to see it on any views which have been shared with them, unless you retroactively remove the restricted product from those views.
+In other words, people who would typically be unable to see that restricted product will still be able to see it on any views which have been shared with them, unless you retroactively remove the restricted product from those views.

 When you change a product’s company access level from full-access to restricted, we will ask whether you’d like to remove that now-restricted product from any pre-existing views: